Persian Grooming & Bathing Guide

 1.)
 Start by turning on your faucet, making sure the water is not too hot or cold to the touch.
 With a damp washcloth begin wiping your kittens face starting at the inner corner of the eye and working outward.
 Do the same for the other side, making sure to use a different area of the washcloth.
 This will help reduce any tear stains and can be done daily if needed.
 Be sure not to get any water in your kitten’s ears as this can cause an inner ear infection.
 Leave the water running during this process, letting your kitten get used to the sound; some even find it soothing.Our Persians have been bred for their sweet doll faces.
 While our kitten’s noses are slightly longer to allow for proper breathing and sinus passages, your teacup kitten still may experience some eye drainage and staining around the eyes.
 The amount any one kitten experiences this problem varies widely.
 Some kittens may rarely need their eyes wiped, while some it becomes a daily task.

 2.)
 Next, hold your kitten by the scruff of the neck (this will not hurt them) and gently hold your kitten under the running water of the faucet, avoiding the kitten’s head.
-Talk to your kitten during this process as it helps comfort them and reassure them:)
+Talk to your kitten during this process as it helps comfort them and reassure them:) Remember, this is how the mama kitty holds her young to ensure safety.

 3.)
 After the coat has been saturated, add a small amount of pet safe shampoo (dime to quarter size) and work into your kitten’s coat thoroughly.